 45 avenue des Sergents 34 300 Cap d’Agde

-open all year round and every day (dinner only in July and August though)
+open all year and every day (however, only in the evening in July and August)

 _

-Where to have lunch in Grau d’Agde? Ô Grain de Sel Restaurant
+Where to have lunch in Le Grau d’Agde?
+Restaurant Ô Grain de Sel

-This great spot is located in Grau d’Agde, not far from the fishing port.
-Plus, the outdoor terrace overlooks the canal, which is really very pleasant in summer.
+This good address is located in Le Grau d’Agde, not far from the fishing port.
+Furthermore, the outside terrace overlooks the canal, which is truly very pleasant in summer.

 _